The New EU Radio Equipment Directive

 - Specific compliance responsibilities assigned to each economic operator in the supply chain, as well as the distribution chain

 Meeting RED requirements should be familiar ground for most companies.
 With clearer language and more defined responsibilities, there is now less room for misinterpretation of the requirements.
-To learn more about the revised directive, download a copy of our white paper.

 Andreas Euripidou has experience working with laser research, radars, optical fibre communications and radio frequency instrumentation design and development and has served as a systems engineer and laboratory manager for telecommunications companies across the globe.
 He has degrees in electronic and electrical engineering and telecommunications and resides in the UK.